GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdpmodeler.rst

 grdpmodeler
 ***********

+.. only:: not man

     grdpmodeler - Evaluate a plate model on a geographic grid

 Synopsis
 --------